openstack-archive/tripleo-incubator/devtest.md

   don't copy your authorized_keys in, you will still need to ensure that /home/stack/.ssh/authorized_keys on your seed node has some kind of public SSH key in it, or the openstack configuration scripts will error.

+  You can log into the console using the username 'stack' password 'stack'.

 * [2] Requirements for the "baremetal node" VMs